crypteron/CipherTool/README.md

 ## Usage Scenario

+Here are some example scenarios but we'd love to hear how this helps you.
+Or even better, what we can do to improve the tool(s) and services to better serve your business use case.

 ### Black Box workflows

 The typical use case is when you have sensitive data in business workflows involving "blackboxes".
 Blackboxes are software/systems/dataflows you don't control at a level enough to integrate directly using Crypteron's native SDKs.